site-prism/site_prism/README.md

 require 'capybara/cucumber'
 require 'selenium-webdriver'
 require 'site_prism'
-require 'site_prism/all_there' # Optional but needed to perform more complex matching
 ```

 The driver creation is identical to how you would normally create a Capybara driver,